Machine Relations

 A short pitch that answers all seven questions clearly outperforms a long pitch that buries the answers in background context.
 HBR editors read a high volume of submissions and reward clarity.

 One expectation to set honestly: HBR receives far more submissions than it can publish.
 They do not respond to every unsolicited proposal.
-If you submit and hear nothing, that's expected.
-If you've been turned down multiple times, HBR's guidelines note that it may mean your work isn't a good fit for their audience.
-That's worth taking seriously before submitting again.
+If you submit and hear nothing, that is expected.
+If you have been turned down multiple times, HBR's guidelines note that it may mean your work is not a good fit for their audience.
+That is worth taking seriously before submitting again.

-HBR describes its process as rigorous.
-Authors commonly go through multiple rounds of revision before a piece is ready for publication.
+HBR's editorial process typically involves multiple rounds of revision before publication, with a realistic timeline of six to twelve months from initial pitch to live article.
 Unlike academic journals, there is no formal acceptance point.
-If HBR is asking you to move from a pitch to a full outline to a draft, that's a signal of optimism, not a guarantee.
+If HBR is asking you to move from a pitch to a full outline to a draft, that is a signal of optimism, not a guarantee.

-The realistic timeline from initial pitch to publication, based on the standard process, is six to twelve months.
-Some pieces move faster, particularly when they're tied to a timely event or trend.
+Some pieces move faster, particularly when they are tied to a timely event or trend.
 Some take longer.
 Going in with that expectation prevents the frustration that causes people to give up after three months of silence.

 HBR retains the right to decide whether a piece appears in print and digital, digital only, or on another HBR platform.
 Pieces published on HBR.org carry significant authority even without appearing in the physical magazine.

-AI transformation and organizational change is an obvious area of concentration.
-But the HBR-worthy angle isn't "here's how AI is changing business" — that's too broad and already well-covered.
-The compelling angle is more specific: how are senior leaders making decisions about AI adoption in the face of genuine uncertainty?
+AI transformation and organizational change is a major area of concentration, but the HBR-worthy angle is not "how AI is changing business."
+That is too broad and already well-covered.
+The compelling angles are specific: how are senior leaders making decisions about AI adoption under genuine uncertainty?
 What organizational structures are proving to work or fail?
-What's the human management layer that the technology doesn't handle?
+What is the human management layer that the technology does not handle?

 HBR published a March 2026 piece specifically on "Preparing Your Brand for Agentic AI," which signals editorial openness to pieces that move beyond AI basics into the specifics of what organizational preparation looks like.
 Topics that build on that with field evidence, not theory, will resonate.

 Leadership during structural uncertainty is another strong area.
-Trade shifts, supply chain restructuring, and the AI transition are creating a category of management challenges that existing frameworks don't fully address.
-Leaders who have navigated these successfully, and can document what they learned with specificity, have genuine HBR-worthy material.
+Trade shifts, supply chain restructuring, and the AI transition are creating management challenges that existing frameworks do not fully address.
+Leaders who have navigated these successfully and can document what they learned with specificity have genuine HBR-worthy material.

 The measurement question — how do you know if strategic investments are working in an environment where traditional metrics are breaking down — is producing executive frustration with no good answers yet.
 A piece that offers a rigorous framework here would clear HBR's originality test.

-Why HBR placement matters for AI visibility in 2026
+Why HBR placement drives AI visibility and citation authority

-AI search engines — ChatGPT, Perplexity, Google AI Mode, and others — select their sources based on trust signals accumulated across years of indexing.
-HBR has been building those signals since 1922.
-When someone asks an AI system about management strategy, organizational design, or leadership decision-making, HBR articles appear in the responses at a rate that significantly outpaces most other business publications.
+AI search engines select sources based on trust signals accumulated across years of indexing, and HBR has been building those signals since 1922.
+When someone asks ChatGPT, Perplexity, or Google AI Mode about management strategy, organizational design, or leadership decision-making, HBR articles appear in responses at rates that significantly outpace most other business publications.

 The evidence for this pattern is consistent across multiple research sources:

-• A December 2025 arXiv study (Zhang et al.), analyzing citation behavior across six LLM search engines using 55,936 queries, found that LLM search engines favor domains with hierarchical structure, readable text, and outlinks to reputable sources.
+• LLM search engines favor high-authority domains.
+A December 2025 arXiv study (Zhang et al.), analyzing citation behavior across six LLM search engines using 55,936 queries, found that LLM search engines favor domains with hierarchical structure, readable text, and outlinks to reputable sources.
 HBR fits every criterion.

-• A Fullintel study presented at the International Public Relations Research Conference (IPRRC) found that 47% of all AI citations in responses came from journalistic sources.
-HBR, as a publication combining original management research with journalism-grade editorial standards, captures a meaningful share of that citation pool.
+• 47% of all AI citations come from journalistic sources.
+A Fullintel study presented at the International Public Relations Research Conference (IPRRC) found HBR, as a publication combining original management research with journalism-grade editorial standards, captures a meaningful share of that citation pool.

 This means an HBR feature does two things simultaneously.
 It builds credibility with human readers who matter to your business — senior leaders, investors, potential partners, media who use HBR as a primary source.
 And it builds authority with the AI systems doing the first cut of research for a growing share of B2B buyers.